Turtle Dreams: Reception

-AllMusic awarded the album four stars, with Ted Mills calling it "A daring display of vocal gymnastics and a journey back to childhood when all sounds were wondrous".
-After its premier John Rockwell of The New York Times wrote "The effect is rich, enigmatic and compelling."
+AllMusic awarded the album four stars, with Ted Mills calling it "A daring display of vocal gymnastics and a journey back to childhood when all sounds were wondrous."

+After its premier, John Rockwell of The New York Times wrote, "The effect is rich, enigmatic and compelling."

-Writing in 2010, Isla Leaver-Yap suggested Turtle Dreams is "one of Monk's most aggressive and direct works" and comments "The proximity of players to audience, and the blank stare that they deliver, push Turtle Dreams into a place of intimate hostility, where the emotional charge does not derive from the content but from the format and tone in the work."
+Writing in 2010, Isla Leaver-Yap suggested that Turtle Dreams is "one of Monk's most aggressive and direct works" and comments, "The proximity of players to audience, and the blank stare that they deliver, push Turtle Dreams into a place of intimate hostility, where the emotional charge does not derive from the content but from the format and tone in the work."

-In a survey of Monk's work for the newsletter "Tusk Is Better Than Rumors", the author assesses the different tracks on the album and concludes "'Turtle Dreams (waltz)' is the only one that really grabs my attention—'View 1' and 'View 2' are both very pretty and 'Engine Steps' and 'Ester's Song' are neat little curios, but 'Turtle Dreams' itself is an all-timer."

-At Between Sound and Space, Tyran Grillo wrote "As with much of Monk's compositional work, what we get on this CD is only half the journey, complimented as it is by dance and imagery.
-The brief clips available online don't seem to do justice to the overall shape and feel of what I am sure is a far more inclusive live experience."

 In 2020, interest in the performance piece was reignited after coverage by YouTube movie-review channel Red Letter Media, who featured a copy of the WGBH filmed version on their show "Best of the Worst".
-The group panned it, expressing confusion towards the intent of the performance, with co-host Rich Evans notably summarizing the video as "the most jaw-dropping cringe embarrassment I've ever seen," declaring that he holds it "in utter contempt."
+They gave the performance a negative reception, with panelist Rich Evans stating that he held it "in utter contempt;" nevertheless, Turtle Dreams tied in voting for the best video, being dubbed both "most entertaining" and "jaw-dropping cringe embarrassment."